A managers role regarding effective teams starts long before the work actually begins. It starts with team designing and forming the team.

 You can call a group of people a team the first day they come together.
 But that doesn’t mean they’ll achieve teamwork right away.
 People need time to understand each others strengths, weaknesses and work styles.
 They need to agree on, try, and adjust the way they work together to find their groove.

-In many organizations, managers from cross-functional teams to meet the needs of a specific project.
+In many organizations, managers form cross-functional teams to meet the needs of a specific project.
 In some cases, that means the team will be together for a long time.
 More often, it means teams will be disbanded after a few weeks or months.
 That’s barely enough time for a team to gel and gain the benefit of the team effect.

 Analyze the work that’s in the pipeline.
 Aim to organize the work so that teams have “whole” work–creating a product or service that has meaning from a business perspective.
 Look at the trade-offs and tensions inherent in the product.
 Make sure people who represent those aspects are part of the team.
 Look for dependencies and to the extent possible, keep them within a team boundary.
 Form teams that have the breadth of skills to handle a broad range of work.